Willikhoi/Student_Management_PLumber/README.md

 2. Open CMD:

 ```
-cd C:\path\to\project
-node server.js
+python -m http.server
 ```

-You can now access the web vault in your browser at `https://localhost:4046`.
+You can now access the web vault in your browser at `https://localhost:8000`.

 ## Special Thanks !